 To protect human health and the environment, NIH works to assure compliance with statutes and regulations governing chemical substances under the Toxic Substances Control Act (TSCA).
-NIH minimizes potential release of TSCA-regulated substances such as mercury, lead-based paint, asbestos and polychlorinated biphenyls (PCBs), and works to remove TSCA materials from campus via the NIH decommissioning program.
+NIH minimizes potential release of TSCA-regulated substances such as mercury, lead-based paint, asbestos, and polychlorinated biphenyls (PCBs), and works to remove TSCA-regulated materials from campus via the NIH decommissioning program.

 NIH is committed to providing its scientists, doctors, nurses and support staff state-of-the-art laboratories and clinical facilities to meet contemporary challenges in health and medicine and foster an environment conducive for scientific discovery.
 When upgrading facilities, NIH must ensure that existing buildings and renovated spaces remain free of contaminants such as unhealthy building materials, hazardous chemicals, radioisotopes, and pathogens.

-Click here for info on the Revised ANSI/ASSE Z9.11 2016 Laboratory Decomissioning Standard.
+Click here for info on the Revised ANSI/ASSE Z9.11 2016 Laboratory Decommissioning Standard.